Grey Box Application Testing: What It Is and Why You Need It

 [...]

-VerSprite’s comprehensive application pen testing approach leverages a risk-based threat model that goes beyond simply testing for OWASP Top 10 issues.
+VerSprite’s comprehensive grey box application testing approach leverages a risk-based threat model that goes beyond simply testing for OWASP Top 10 issues.
 PASTA methodology helps our team understand the context of the application within your business, which helps us determine the most critical attack patterns to exploit.
-The PASTA framework and the application source code optimizes application pen testing.
+The PASTA framework and the application source code optimize application pen testing.

-The Process for Attack Simulation and Threat Analysis
+The Process for Attack Simulation and Threat Analysis: security training

 PASTA Threat Modeling: The Process for Attack Simulation and Threat Analysis